Bold new animation takes on "Big Ag’

 What’s so compelling about the film is that it paints such a horrific picture with such a charming, gentle animation – the lighting is soft, the textures look so real they appear to jump out from the screen, and the scarecrow’s facial expressions, betrayed by his eyes only, are undeniably moving.

 The choice of music is also a winner.
-American singer Fiona Apple’s haunting rendition of ‘Pure Imagination’, made famous in the film of Roald Dahl’s Charlie and the Chocolate Factory, is entirely appropriate to the melancholy subject matter.
+American singer Fiona Apple’s haunting rendition of "Pure Imagination", made famous in the film of Roald Dahl’s Willy Wonka & the Chocolate Factory, is entirely appropriate to the melancholy subject matter.

 Animated about animation